 By putting all this information in one place, you can create a complete picture of your current state.
 This audit will help you identify friction points, process gaps, and areas where teams are misaligned.
 It gives you a baseline to measure future improvements against and ensures your RevOps strategy is built on a solid understanding of what’s working and what isn’t.

-Step 2: Align Teams Around Shared Goals
+Step 2: Unify Teams with Shared Revenue Goals

 If your marketing, sales, and customer success teams are all chasing different metrics, you’ll never gain momentum.
 RevOps acts as the connective tissue that holds these departments together, ensuring they all work toward the same overarching business goals.
 This means moving away from siloed metrics like lead volume or closed deals and establishing shared KPIs centered on revenue.